hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 {{< imgScale "DSC00817_1600.JPG" "At the end of the path you can barely see the stick with the yellow color."
 "500x" >}}

-After approximately half an hours, we finally reached the top of the cliff that surrounded the end of the Eldgjá and made a little break.
+After approximately half an hour, we finally reached the top of the cliff that surrounded the end of the Eldgjá and made a little break.

 {{< imgScale "DSC00835_1600.JPG" "Edge to the Eldgjá.
 We came up from the right side."
 "500x" >}}

 ## To the hut

-After that, we moved on to the Skælingar hut at the Skaftá river.
+We moved on to the Skælingar hut near the shore of the Skaftá river.
-Shortly after our break, we moved out of the clouds and finally had sunshine.
+As soon as we left the Eldgjá, we moved out of the clouds and finally had sunshine.
-However, there was no hiking trail, just these wooden sticks, but better than nothing and we soon reached some streams to ford.

-However: Light colored wood with yellow markings on it on a green-yellow-mossy background is really hard to see.
+However, there was still no real hiking trail, just these wooden sticks with yellow markings on it on a green-yellow-mossy background.
-It's not good if it's too easy!
+That was really hard to see, but it's not fun when it's too easy :D

 During the hike to the hut, we found a dead sheep which looked quite dismembered.
 Because Iceland doesn't have large predators (like e.g. wolfs), we wondered how it died.

-After some ford, we reached the hut wich is quite near the Skaftá river.
+After some fords through small streams, we reached the hut which is quite near the Skaftá river.
 The hut belongs to Útivist and is generally open.
-One can also rent a hut and then the people renting the hut have of course priority.
+One can also rent a hut and then the people renting the hut have priority of course.

 {{< imgScale "DSC00862_1600.JPG" "The Skælingar hut from the entrance."
 "500x" >}}
 {{< imgScale "DSC00864_1600.JPG" "There was even a little kitchen."
 "500x" >}}